Hopewell Furnace National Historic Site: Mark Bird

 In 1761, Mark Bird took over the family business after the death of his ironmaster father.
 This included two forges and a furnace on 3000 acres.
 Bird expanded the business to 8000 acres by 1763, and added the Hopewell and Jones Good Luck mines.
 In 1770, he purchased several tracts in Berks and Chester Counties, planning a furnace on French Creek near his father's forge and the Hopewell mine.
 By 1771, the Hopewell Furnace was in operation, and an early stove plate was imprinted "Mark Bird-Hopewell Furnace - 1772."
 By 1775, Bird was a member of the Pennsylvania Committee of Correspondence and the Pennsylvania Provincial Conference.
 During the American Revolutionary War, Bird served as a colonel of the Second Battalion of Berks County militia, was elected to the Pennsylvania General Assembly, and served as a judge for Berks County.
 As Deputy Quartermaster General of Pennsylvania, his furnace provided cannon and shot to the Continental Army and Continental Navy.
 However, payments from Congress were insufficient to cover his over-expanded business, and Bird was forced to close down his Berks County ironworks in 1784 following the national economic downturn.
-Bird noted, "...I was Ruined, by the Warr, it was not Drunkeness, Idleness or want of Industry."
+Bird noted, "...I was Ruined, by the Warr, it was not Drunkenness, Idleness or want of Industry."
 Following floods and fire, Bird was forced to mortgage his Hopewell and Birdsboro properties in 1786.
 In 1788, the Hopewell plantation was auctioned off to James Old and Cadwallader Morris, while Bird fled to North Carolina, a debtor's refuge.
 Bird died there in 1816.